yguitton/training-material/topics/sequence-analysis/tutorials/viral_primer_design/tutorial.md

 >
 {: .hands_on}

-## Transform aligned sequences into unaligned fasta file format
+## Transform aligned sequences into unaligned FASTA file format

 For the primer design, we need a *Multiple sequence alignment*, which we can generate with **MAFFT**({% cite Katoh2013 %}).
-To effectively utilize MAFFT, it's crucial to provide an unaligned fasta file as input.
+To effectively utilize MAFFT, it's crucial to provide an unaligned FASTA file as input.
 This raw format allows the program to flexibly align sequences based on their similarity and to adjust gaps and mismatches to optimize the alignment quality.
 Furthermore, the transformation of the aligned file to an unaligned file is a helpful exercise to deepen your knowledge about the variety and diversity of different tools existing on the Galaxy website.

 > <hands-on-title>Degap the Polio1-genomes</hands-on-title>
 >